Neighborhoods of Norwich, Connecticut: Laurel Hill

 On the opposite side of the river from Thamesville is Laurel Hill.
 It is also predominantly residential with most businesses and organization buildings located on Route 12.
 Its very riverfront contains old warehouses, a condemned trainyard and a cleared landfill.
 The former Thermos Corporation operated a plant here, the building of which has been converted into the Integrated Day Charter School.
 The Norwich portion of the now-defunct Norwich State Hospital is located on the very south end of Laurel Hill along with an abandoned planned community that is considered part of the former psychiatric hospital.

 There is also an apartment community right before the abandoned hospital called Thames View Apartments.
 Adjacent to the apartment complex is the Laurel Hill Volunteer Fire Department.

 Veterans' Memorial Elementary School and the former Laurel Hill Neighborhood School make up this neighborhood's educational dimensions.

 Norwichtown

 Located in north central Norwich, Norwichtown is the old town of Norwich, where the town's founders first settled.
 The Norwichtown Green is surrounded by many historic houses and shops (now converted into law practices, nursing homes or bed and breakfasts) such as the John Mason School (now the central administration for the Norwich Public School System) and First Congregational Church.
 The neighborhood includes the Norwichtown Historic District.

 Occum

 Named after Samson Occom, this was another mill town that was later incorporated into Norwich.
 Like Greeneville, it is located on the Shetucket River.
-The old mill and dam have since been demolished.
+The old mill have since been demolished.
 Occum contains a small business center with a fire station and public park.
 The rest is devoted to residential housing and churches extending into Baltic.